Published On: Mar 08 2013 01:54:35 PM CSTUpdated On: Mar 14 2015 01:00:00 AM CDT

 1995: Astronaut Norman Thagard becomes the first American astronaut to ride to space on board a Russian launch vehicle, doing so in the Soyuz TM-21 spacecraft for the Russian Mir-18 mission.
 Thagard spent 115 days on the Russian space station before returning to Earth with the space shuttle Atlantis on July 7, 1995.

-1979: Actor Chris Klein, best known for his role in the "American Pie" series of films and other movies like "Election" and "Rollerball," is born in Hinsdale, Ill.
+1979: Actor Chris Klein, best known for his role in the "American Pie" series of films and other movies like "Election" and "Rollerball," is born in Hinsdale, Illinois.

 1975: Actress and singer Susan Hayward, a five-time Academy Award nominee for Best Actress, dies of brain cancer at age 57 in Hollywood, California.
 Hayward received her first Best Actress nomination for her performance in 1947's "Smash-Up, the Story of a Woman."
 She received subsequent nominations for her roles in "My Foolish Heart," "With a Song in My Heart" and "I'll Cry Tomorrow" before finally winning for portrayal of death row inmate Barbara Graham in 1958's "I Want to Live!"

-1974: Actress Grace Park, best known for her roles in the TV series remakes "Battlestar Galactica" and "Hawaii Five-0," is born in Los Angeles, Calif.
+1974: Actress Grace Park, best known for her roles in the TV series remakes "Battlestar Galactica" and "Hawaii Five-0," is born in Los Angeles, California.

 1967: The body of President John F. Kennedy is moved to a permanent burial place and memorial at Arlington National Cemetery.
 Kennedy had originally been buried in a smaller plot at the cemetery on Nov.
 25, 1963, and his grave was visited by an estimated 16 million people in the first three years after his death.
 The grave is marked with the "eternal flame" and his wife, first lady Jacqueline Kennedy Onassis, was buried next to him in 1994.
 The remains of Kennedy's brothers, Sens.
 Robert F. Kennedy and Edward M. "Ted" Kennedy, are buried nearby.